-Located just beyond and North of the Cape Town city centre – around a 25-minute drive – the Durbanville Wine Route is perfectly situated on the Mother City’s urban edge.
+Located just beyond and North of the Cape Town city center – around a 25-minute drive – the Durbanville Wine Route is perfectly situated on the Mother City’s urban edge.
 Easily accessible, but still far removed from the hub of the rat race, Durbanville is the perfect place to get lost.

 Perhaps known best for its outstanding white wines – you have to sample the Sauvignon Blanc on offer – the valley also produces fantastic red wines and MCC as well as offering world class cuisine.
 More recently it has also begun producing some impressive craft beer on a number of farms along the route.

 With 13 farms on the route there are plenty of options for those looking to discover the magic of Durbanville.

 Situated high up on Tygerberg Hill and with views spanning from Table Mountain, the city of Cape Town and the Atlantic seaboard, De Grendel (the bolt) combines a state-of-the-art winery that blends age-old winemaking traditions with the latest technology.
 The cool ocean breezes, misty nights and the region’s unique terroir combine to produce some of the best Sauvignon Blanc in South Africa.

 This 300-year-old estate has been privately owned since 2004 and is considered one of the country’s top estates.
 Producing high quality Shiraz, Pinotage, Merlot, Sauvignon Blanc, Chardonnay and Pinot Noir, which you can sample in the tasting room, Meerendal is also home to the Crown Restaurant & Wine Bar and a luxury boutique hotel.